FedericoCampe8/NVIDIOSO/README.txt

      searching for sub-optimal solutions for optimization problems.

   Please, refer to Manual.pdf to get more information about the solver.
-  The folder html contains the descriptions of the classes created using Doxygen.
-You can use you browser to navigate through the classes.
+  The folder Doxygen contains the descriptions of all the classes.
+  This folder has been created using Doxygen.
+  You can either use you browser to navigate through the classes (html/index.html), or open the iNVIDIOSO_refman.pdf.

+  ___General Structure of the solver___

   VARIABLES: